bioinf-mcb/bioinformatics2-lab/docs/qiita-16S-analysis.rst

 The command 'Beta diversity group significance' provides PERMANOVA that can be run on a single categorical metadata variable.
 If you instead would like to provide multiple terms in the form of an equation, you can use the command 'adonis PERMANOVA test for beta group significance'.
 This latter command implements the 'adonis' function from the R package, vegan.

 .. _referencefiltering:

+.. admonition:: NOTE
+    The sections below are **optional**.
+You can do them only if you have the time.

 Filtering Data
 --------------